 I would have had no problem going down the French route.
 I would, however, have had a completely different life.
 Or would it just have been a parallel life in another tongue, in a different post-code?
 It doesn’t matter, because there’s not a single thing to regret.

-Ian Plenderleith’s memoir, The Quiet Fan, will be published by Unbound in August, but you can still pledge for a copy here.
+Ian Plenderleith’s memoir, The Quiet Fan, is published by Unbound.

 Want more great Boundless essays in your inbox every Sunday?
 Sign up to the free, weekly newsletter, here.